dend/awesome-product-management/README.md

 - [Stratechery by Ben Thompson](https://stratechery.com/) - Product and strategy insights from the industry.
 - [Mobbin](https://mobbin.design/) - Hand-picked collection of mobile app design patterns.
+- [Product Alliance's Hacking the PM Interview Course](https://course.productalliance.com/a/33299/H65DPEzL) - 16hrs of video lessons and 62 pages of strategy guides on how to answer ANY question thrown your way.

 ## License